 Historically, schools were intentionally designed to assimilate large numbers of young people from various backgrounds into a common culture.
-The curriculum, instructional practices, and community norms reflected this singular perspective of beauty, brilliance, and worthiness.
-Sometimes, they reinforced—or even justified—racism, sexism, and other forms of bias.
+The curriculum, instructional practices, and community norms reflected this singular perspective on intelligence and worth.
+Sometimes, learning reinforced—or even justified—racism, sexism, and other forms of bias.
 In many schools, this legacy continues today, even if the goal of assimilation has become less explicit.
-In these contexts, color-blind approaches, English-only policies, bans on ethnic studies programs, and other practices continue to convey messages that uplift some and diminish others—often students of color, LGBTQ+ learners, those living in poverty, multilingual learners, and those with a disability, among others.
+In these contexts, learners have little opportunity to explore and express who they are.
+Instead, they experience practices and implicit messages that continue to uplift some while diminishing others.
+However, in order to prepare all young people to thrive in and transform the world, schools must nurture, celebrate, and incorporate the identities of all learners in ways that promote understanding and respect.

-However, in order to prepare all young people to thrive in and transform the world, schools must acknowledge, celebrate, and nurture the diverse identities of all students in meaningful ways and help each learner develop a unique, positive sense of self as well as a deep respect for the identities of others.
-When schools affirm each learner’s unique identity, they promote the success of all learners.
-Seeing one’s community, values, beliefs, traditions, stories, and language reflected in the learning environment promotes a sense of belonging and self-efficacy.
+When schools appreciate every learner for who they are while also embracing the uniqueness of others, they promote the success of all learners.
+Learners seeing their communities, values, beliefs, traditions, stories, and languages reflected in the learning environment can increase belonging and support dialogue across lines of difference.
+And young people learning about the accomplishments of individuals who share key parts of their identity can support their self-efficacy and buffer against identity threats.
 When young people feel confident in their ability to succeed and feel like they belong, they are more likely to see value in coming to school and are better able to learn when there.
-In addition, when schools truly view students’ identities as a valuable source of prior knowledge and connect learning to these identities, it can deepen learning and make it more long-lasting.
-Doing this work helps all students recognize that worthiness, beauty, and brilliance come from every corner and cultural background.
+In addition, when schools truly view learners’ identities as a valuable source of prior knowledge and connect learning to these identities in purposeful ways, it can deepen learning and make it more long-lasting.
+Doing this work helps all learners recognize that intelligence and worthiness come from every corner and background.

 This Leap Means…